SAP/openui5-docs/docs/Formatting,_Parsing,_and_Validating_Data_07e4b92.md

 ***

+> Note:
+> When using formatter functions, the binding is automatically switched to "one-way".
+So you can’t use a formatter function for "two-way" scenarios, but you can use [Data Types](Formatting,_Parsing,_and_Validating_Data_07e4b92.md#loio07e4b920f5734fd78fdaa236f26236d8__section_DataTypes).

 A simple formatter can be defined directly in the controller.
 For example, you can format name data with the first letter in upper case:

 ``` js